-Through self-directed explorations in art, music, rap and drama skits, teens explore ways of embodying the core values of "The Golden Rule" (ethic of reciprocity).
+Through self-directed explorations in art, music, rap and drama skits, youth explore ways of embodying the Core Values of "The Golden Rule" (Global ethic of reciprocity).
 "Treat others as YOU would like to be treated ..." propels the viewer on a journey of discovery, giving life to what many consider to be the most consistent moral teaching throughout history.
-The Golden Rule , in and of itself is not religious in nature.
-It can be found in many ethical systems, indigenous cultures and secular philosophies around the globe in addition to many faith traditions.
+The Golden Rule can be found in many ethical systems, indigenous cultures and secular philosophies around the globe, in addition to many faith traditions.

 A poster version of The Golden Rule (developed at Scarboro Missions) hangs in the Vatican and the United Nations and is currently a world best seller.

-" Our team searched far and wide for an Interfaith and Intercultural program for our youth.
-After trying other facilitators, we decided on the Golden Rule for our project.
-It has all the elements and ingredients for a profound life changing experience for our participants who come primarily from St. James Town - the most densely populated and diverse urban community in Toronto.
-Because our mandate from the government of Canada is to engage new immigrant youth in cultural fluency and foster greater inter culture understanding we needed something outstanding.
+" Our team searched far and wide for an Interfaith and Intercultural program for our youth, that delivered Ethics and Values.
+After trying out other facilitators, we decided on the Golden Rule curriculum for our project.
+It had all the elements and ingredients for a profound life changing experience for our participants, who come primarily from St. James Town - the most densely populated and diverse urban community in Toronto.
+Because our mandate from the government of Canada is to engage new immigrant youth in cultural fluency and foster greater inter- cultural understanding, we needed something dynamic and outstanding.

-The staff and I participated in a half day session with Golden Rule and found just what we needed.
+The staff and I participated in a half day session exploring the Golden Rule (as a global ethic) , and found just what we needed!
 The facilitators took us through a workshop that was original, engaging, transformational and most importantly - fun.
-We are looking forward to our next sessions that will involve all 100 participants."
+We are looking forward to our next sessions, that will involve all 100 participants."